-The farm at NPH Mexico supersedes part of the UN's Zero Hunger Challenge
+The farm at NPH Mexico excels in the UN's Zero Hunger Challenge

 In Miacatlan “a complex network of energy flows between all.”